Kim Jae-yeon (politician)

 Kim Jae-yeon (김재연; born 30 October 1980) is a South Korean politician and former activist.
-She is currently serving as the Leader of the Progressive Party since 2020.
-She was also the former Member of the National Assembly from 2012 to 2014.
+She was the Leader of the Progressive Party from 2020 to 2022.
+She was also the former Member of the National Assembly from 2012 to 2014, as well as their presidential candidate during the 2022 South Korean presidential election.

 A former activist, she joined and led various social activities.
 Being similar to Lee Jung-hee, she was often known as "the other Lee".
-However, critics have denounced her for pro-North Korea views.
+However, right-wing critics have criticized her soft stance on North Korea and denounced her as "pro-North Korea".

 Early life and education

 Kim Jae-yeon was born as a daughter of a conservative family in Daegu but moved to Seoul for secondary education.
 She joined MBC Children Choir during primary Form 4.

 She was educated at Daeil Foreign Language High School.
 However, in an interview with the left-leaning Voice of the People, she revealed that she did not study properly as a protest against the high school's "competitive" system, adding that the high school was what her parents wanted.
 She also continued that she rather wrote several poems and fell in love with student activism.

-Following the graduation, she attended Hankuk University of Foreign Studies from 1999.
-She studied Russian at there.
+Following the graduation, she attended Hankuk University of Foreign Studies in 1999 where she studied Russian.

 Career

 She began her activist career in 2000, when the demolition of the shooting range of Maehyang-ri (owned by United States Forces Korea) had become an issue.
 In 2002, she was elected the President of the Student Council of her university.
 The same year, she ran for the presidency of the South Korean Federation of University Students Councils (SKFUSC), a notable left-leaning student organisation in South Korea, but lost.
 She was a reformist with in the organisation.

-Due to this career, she and other members were wanted by the Government for 3 years.
+Due to this career, she and other members were wanted by the government for three years.
 However, she later revealed that she was never arrested as police are not allowed to enter the campus.
-She was firstly detained by police in November 2004 for leading a protest for the abolishment of the National Security Act in front of the National Assembly Proceeding Hall.
+She was first detained by police in November 2004 for leading a protest for the abolishment of the National Security Act in front of the National Assembly Proceeding Hall.